HaloWarsModding/HaloWarsModding.github.io/_tools/tools_05_firebase.md

 ## What is Firebase?

-Firebase is a dedicated mod manager** for **Halo Wars: Definitive Edition**, providing a simplified workflow for installing and switching between mods.
+Firebase is a dedicated mod manager for **Halo Wars: Definitive Edition**, providing a simplified workflow for installing and switching between mods.

-Firebase supports:
-- `HWDEMods` mod directory
-- `ModManifest.txt` usage
-- Steam / Windows Store / Steam Deck environments

 ---